Pasadena Playhouse: History

-A school of theatre arts was established in the late 1920s that became an accredited college by 1937, eventually training such notable talents as Raymond Burr, Victor Mature, Ernest Borgnine, Eleanor Parker, Charles Bronson, Ray Vasquez, Gene Hackman, Dustin Hoffman, Sally Struthers, Jamie Farr, Mako and others.
+The Pasadena Playhouse School of Theatre Arts was established in 1927 initially offering course credit via the University of California.
+Later known as the Pasadena Playhouse College of Theatre Arts, it eventually became an accredited college in 1936, offering BFA and MFA degrees.
+The college trained notable talents such as Raymond Burr, Victor Mature, Ernest Borgnine, Eleanor Parker, Charles Bronson, Ray Vasquez, Gene Hackman, Dustin Hoffman, Sally Struthers, Jamie Farr, Mako, Robert Rockwell, and others.
 During the school years, the Playhouse was very active, having as many as five independent stages in operation at any given time, giving 306–322 performances annually on the main stage alone.
 In order to provide housing for the many students, older homes along El Molino Avenue were modified to become dormitories.

 The varied staging capabilities offered by its five venues led the Playhouse to become one of the first companies in California to experiment with new theatrical forms such as theatre-in-the-round.
 The Playhouse also built and operated one of the first television stations in Southern California.
 In addition to training the Air Force to use television and radio equipment, the Pasadena Playhouse supplied the majority of Southern California's early TV stations with the first trained technicians in the business.

-Due to changes in Actors' Equity Association laws, and the opening of drama departments in many schools and universities across the country, the School of Theatre Arts shut down in 1969.
+Due to changes in Actors' Equity Association laws, and the opening of drama departments in many schools and universities across the country, the College of Theatre Arts shut down in 1969.
 Later that year, after the death of founding director Gilmor Brown, the theatre itself went bankrupt.
 After six years, the city bought the building in 1975 and later transferred it to real estate developer David Houk.
 After it lay dormant for 17 years, he relaunched the theatre in 1986 as a place to develop shows that would tour other California venues.
 While the Pasadena Playhouse reopened for use as a community theatre, the acting school remained closed.
 Over the next twenty years, the theatre staged classic drama, new musicals and plays, and integrated itself as an educational facility, slowly regaining a prominent place in the national theatre scene to become a major operation of over eight million dollars a year by 2008.